JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 }
 ```

-Notably, only first and second steps (generating a `LightSample`, resolving it into a `ResolvedLightSample`) involve branching based on the type of light (directional or emissive).
+Notably, only the first and second steps (generating a `LightSample`, resolving it into a `ResolvedLightSample`) involve branching based on the type of light (directional or emissive).
 Calculating the light contribution involves no branching.

 #### Presampling Lights